codeforsanjose/open311-gateway/_Docs/log_james.md

 * Saved to GIT.
 * Added Gingko test suite.
 * Revised router/data.go:
-	* Moved GetServices() and GetServiceProviders() to be methods of RouteData.
+	* Moved Services() and ServiceProviders() to be methods of RouteData.
-	* GetServiceProviders() now returns the Provider list, and an error.
+	* ServiceProviders() now returns the Provider list, and an error.
 * Test OK.
 * Saved to GIT.